reetiu/Reeti4cyber/README.md

 I possess a strong command of both AWS and Azure.

 I have worked as a trainer in the past and I love to teach and train others.
-I firmly believe the quickest way to enhance our knowledge is by sharing our knowledfe with others.
+I firmly believe the quickest way to enhance our knowledge is by sharing our knowledge with others.

 In addition to my technical skills and experience, I am highly organized and possess strong problem-solving abilities.
 I excel in communication, both written and verbal, and I am comfortable working both independently and as part of a team.